 There are several reasons why dealerships are great candidates for cost segregation studies.

 In many instances, decorative facades and other signage items are installed as part of a brand image enhancement program.
-These items, depending on how they're installed, could potentially be reclassified to a shorter recovery period and significantly increase the amount of basis accelerated to a shorter depreciation period.
-Facility renovations are typically more beneficial from a cost segregation perspective since most of the cost incurred relates to reconfiguration or decor modifications, as opposed to structural enhancements.
+These items, depending on how they're installed, could potentially be reclassified to a shorter recovery period, which would significantly increase the amount of basis accelerated to a shorter depreciation period.
+Facility renovations are typically more beneficial from a cost segregation perspective since most of the cost incurred relates to reconfiguration or decor modifications as opposed to structural enhancements.

 Retail Motor Fuels Outlet Classification

 Similar to auto dealerships, gas stations and other retail motor fuel distributors and sellers may also qualify for a 15-year recovery period.
 This allows entire structures to receive the beneficial 15-year recovery period as opposed to the standard 39-year timeframe.

 Another aspect of renovations where benefit may be lurking is within qualified improvement property.
 Qualified improvement property is any interior non-structural improvement made to a previously placed in service non-residential building.
 In addition to the interior improvements, the Tax Cuts & Jobs Act also added roofs, HVAC, security systems and fire suppression systems to the definition of qualified improvement property.

 Currently, qualified improvement property has a recovery period of 39 years, but the Tax Cuts & Jobs Act intended to assign a 15-year recovery period to qualified improvement property.
 Barring a technical correction of the tax law, this will remain the case.
 However, there is still benefit to qualified improvement property, as the Tax Cuts & Jobs Act did change the Section 179 deduction to include qualified improvement property (subject to the limitations).